 Add sugar, 1/2 cup at a time to mixture.
 Beat on medium to blend.

-Add vanilla and pecans to mixture.
+Add vanilla to mixture.
 Stir with large spoon to incorporate into the frosting.

 If the frosting is too thick, add a small amount of milk and mix.
 If it's too thin, add more powdered sugar and mix.